annuneema20/testrepo/ReadMe.txt

-I am here to help you for setting up your project.
+I am here to help you for setting up your project and resources.